 Summer Reading List

-Realizing the connections we continue to make as human beings, our reading focus this summer is on the experience of immigrants.
-All Middle School students are required to read the three novels for their respective grade level by the first day of school in August and bring either the actual books or electronic copies to class with them.
-These novels will serve as a catalyst for the beginning of the year class discussions, an assessment of students’ comprehension and writing levels, and the first formal assessment of the school year.
+All Middle School students are required to read the two novels for their respective grade level by the first day of school August 14 and bring either the actual books or electronic copies to class with them.
+These novels will serve as a catalyst for the beginning of the year class discussions, an assessment of students’ comprehension and writing levels, and serve as the first formal assessment in English.
+Please note, the author Graham Salisbury will be visiting with our middle school students at the beginning of the school year.

 Rising Eighth Grade